scikit-learn-contrib/MAPIE/doc/user_guide.rst

 - How do the prediction intervals vary between regressor models?

-We will start by fitting asimple polynomial function to the considered one-dimensional :math:`x \times sin(x)`.
+We will start by fitting a simple polynomial function to the considered one-dimensional :math:`x \times sin(x)`.
 We will then compare the estimated prediction intervals using a polynomial function, a boosting model, and a simple neural network.